MMRahman28/devops_practice/notes.md

 ### October 29, 2025
 #### Tasks Completed
-- **labex.io Bash Scripting - accept and use of command-line arguments**
+- **labex.io Bash Scripting - Accept and Use of Command-line Arguments**
 	- $0 represents the name of the script
 	- $1, $2, etc. represents first, second and so on arguments.
 	- $# special variable holds number of arguments.